boisgera/leap/Don't panic!.md

         n / 2
     ```

-    does not compile but
+    does not compile but the following one does:

     ```lean
     def divideByTwo (n : Nat) : Nat :=
       if n % 2 == 0 then
         n / 2
       else
-        panic! "🚧 odd numbers not handled"
+        panic! "🚧 odd numbers not handled (yet)"

+    #eval divideByTwo 8
+    -- 4

+    #eval divideByTwo 9
+    -- PANIC at ...: 🚧 odd numbers not handled (yet) -- backtrace:
     ```

+    Note that Lean has a keyword that means exactly "I am not
+    done yet here" or "TODO": this is `sorry`:

+    ```lean
+    def divideByTwo (n : Nat) : Nat :=
+      if n % 2 == 0 then
+        n / 2
+      else
+        sorry
+    ```

+    What's nice with `sorry` is that it has a nice support at the IDE level,
+    which tracks the functions that are not ready yet.
+However, you can't
+    evaluate these partially implemented functions as easily:

+    ```lean
+    #eval divideByTwo 8
+    -- aborting evaluation since the expression depends on the 'sorry' axiom, which can lead to runtime instability and crashes.
+    --
+    -- To attempt to evaluate anyway despite the risks, use the '#eval!' command.

+    #eval divideByTwo 9
+    -- aborting evaluation since the expression depends on the 'sorry' axiom, which can lead to runtime instability and crashes.
+    --
+    -- To attempt to evaluate anyway despite the risks, use the '#eval!' command.
+    ```

-  - You can use `panic!` (directly or indirectly) as long as the error
+3. You can use `panic!` (directly or indirectly) as long as the error
     never happens.

     ```lean